aleclarson/lodge/README.md

 The built-in `console` functions are used when the global `window` variable exists.
 Otherwise, functions with similar behavior are used with the `process.stdout` or `process.stderr` streams.

-All loggers inherit the prefix of the main logger, but can also have their own prefix at the same time.
+You may override `log.cleanStack` to customize the output of the `trace` method.

 ### Environment variables